-The High Court and Court of Appeal have considered the issue of refusals to license standard essential patents (see the response to question 20).
+The High Court and Court of Appeal have considered the issue of refusals to license standard essential patents.

 20 Predatory product design or a failure to disclose new technology

 Predatory product design is not a well-established category of abuse in UK competition law and the circumstances in which product design could be treated as anticompetitive are likely to be narrow.